pjanec/dirigent/README.md

 ### Logging

-Both agent and master support logging of errors, warnigns etc. into a log file through a Log4net library.
+Both agent and master support logging of errors, warnings etc. into a log file through a Log4net library.
 The log file name as well as other options for logging (verbosity etc.) can be specified as a part of app.config file.

 ### Folder Watching